Siapas-Laboratory/pyBehavior/README.md

 ## Creating your first Setup GUI
-After using the GUI to create the setup sub directory you should see that your setup root directory has the following structure.
-You should see that the directory now has the following structure:
+After using the GUI to create the setup sub directory you should see that your setup root directory has the following structure:

 ```